 These three bits are used to select the clock source for the TM.
-Selecting the Reserved clock input will effectively disable the internal counter.
 The external pin clock source can be chosen to be active on the rising or falling edge.
-The clock source f{SYS} is the system clock, while f_H and f{TBC} are other internal clocks, the details of which can be found in the oscillator section.
+The clock source f{SYS} is the system clock, while f{H} and f{TBC} are other internal clocks, the details of which can be found in the oscillator section.